Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 int *p = arr;

-An array name behaves like a constant pointer, and it cannot be changed by assignment.
+The array name is like a constant pointer and cannot be changed by assignment.

 int arr[3];